Filtering on Priority

 This example shows only alarms for Active and Unacked, and Clear and Acked.
 A good business practice is to show only the Active alarms that are either Unacknowledged or Acknowledged.
 It also reduces the number of alarms an operator has to scroll through.

 The Alarm Status Table has the capability to filter alarms based on the Source Path or Display Path.

 The Source is the actual Tag path which means you can also use Tag folders in Ignition to filter for specific alarms.
 For example, you may want to filter for all Motor alarms in the Motors folder.
-You can enter *Motors* (using * as a wildcard) to look for all alarms with the Motor Tag Path.
+You can enter *Tank* (using * as a wildcard) to look for all alarms with the Motor Tag Path.
 The Source and Display properties allow you to restrict the results of the query to one or more paths.
 Multiple paths may be specified with a comma.
 Additionally, these properties all use the asterisk (*) as wildcard character to denote any number of leading or trailing characters, depending on placement.

 Source Path Examples

 |Retrieve alarm information from the alarm at precisely the specified path:|

 Retrieves alarm information from any path that ends with